anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.rst

 Cloud Infrastructure provisioning and configuration management
 --------------------------------------------------------------

-In the Reference Model, :ref:`ref_model:chapters/chapter09:configuration and lifecycle management` defines the functions of Configuration and Life Cycle Management (LCM).
+In the Reference Model :cite:p:`refmodel`, the "Configuration and Lifecycle Management" chapter defines the functions of Configuration and Life Cycle Management (LCM).
 To operate and manage a scalable cloud, that minimizes operational costs, requires tools that incorporates systems for automated provisioning and deployment, and managing configurations that ensures